 To meet the Phase 2 proposals, Sharpe said dry-van and refrigerated trailers will need side skirts that cover wheels, rearend fairings, and possibly gap-reduction devices.
 Trailers would also utilize low-rolling-resistance tires and automatic tire-inflation devices.
 Manufacturers would have to comply with the regulations by analyzing their models with an algebraic formula devised by the EPA and NHTSA, he explained.

-Mark Rosekind, administrator of the NHTSA, said there is no one path manufacturers will take to meet the requirements.
+Mark Rosekind, former administrator of the NHTSA, said there is no one path manufacturers will take to meet the requirements.
 He added that NHTSA has heard from “plenty of companies” that said trailers meeting Phase 2 standards “will be available soon.
 Everybody will have lots of choice,” he said.

 Aerodynamic devices on trailers can improve fuel efficiency from 1 to 5 percent.
 Savings vary by brand.
 Save a total between 4-18%* on fuel efficiency.